GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

 ADD LISTENER N'sql-listner' (WITH IP ((N'10.128.0.20', N'255.255.252.0')) , PORT=1433);”
 ```

-**NOTE** Listner must be created with an unused IP.
-Later same IP shall be allocated to ILB as you will read below.
+**NOTE:** `Listener must be created with an unused IP (before creating ILB).
+Later same IP shall be allocated to ILB.
+If SQL Server detects that IP already in use, then above command shall fail.`

 7. Create wsfc cluster health check.
 It will make primary node to accept connections on port ```59997``` which would be used by ILB for health check.
 Execute below powershell.